StackVista/stackstate-docs/configure/security/authentication/ldap.md

 StackState can use an LDAP server (including AD) to authenticate against and to get roles/groups from.
 It does require a running LDAP server that is accessible to StackState.
 You either need anonymous query access or bind credentials that StackState can use to query the LDAP server.

+{% hint style="info" %}
+StackState can check for user files in the LDAP main directory as well as in all subdirectories.
+To do this, **bind credentials** must be configured in the StackState LDAP configuration.
+The bind credentials are used to authenticate StackState on the LDAP server.
+After authentication, StackState passes the top LDAP directory name for the user that wants to log in to StackState.
+{% endhint %}

 ## Configure StackState for LDAP

 ### Kubernetes